dennexequiel/custom-components-and-code-snippets/CONTRIBUTING.md

    * Ensure that the title/comment of the pull request describes what is being added/updated.
    * All files should be relevant to the pull request title/comment.
    * Create an individual pull request for each code snippet.
+   * The folder name of the code snippet must be appropriate.
+It should describe what it does or what it is.
 3. Star this repository if you find it helpful or you like it 🌟.

 ## Folder Structure